Norway

 A constitutional monarchy, Norway divides state power between the Parliament, the Cabinet, and the Supreme Court, as determined by the 1814 Constitution.
 [R1]

-The first postage stamp was issued in 1855 and depicted the Coat of arms of Norway.
+The first postage stamp was issued in 1855 and depicted the Coat of arms of Norway, but no country name was printed on the stamp.

 Numeral cancellations were used by the Norwegian Post Office to show that the stamps had been used.
 Numeral cancellations included both a geometric design and a number – with the Norwegian Post discontinuing them after reaching 383.